htrajan/ht-drawsteel/Bestiary/Human Trickshot.md

 **2d10 + 2**

 - ✦ ≤11: 4 damage
-- ★ 12–16: 7 damage
+- ★ 12-16: 7 damage
 - ✸ 17+: 10 damage

-Effect: The trickshot ignores cover and concealment.
+**Effect:** The trickshot ignores cover and concealment.

-**3 Malice**
-The trickshot attacks an additional target.
+**3 Malice:** The trickshot attacks an additional target.

 **Supernatural Insight**